-(From a slightly different perspective, a study of the mirror symmetry for hyper-K\"ahler manifolds was done by Verbitsky \cite{vermirror}.)
+(From a slightly different perspective, mirror symmetry for hyper-K\"ahler manifolds was studied by Verbitsky \cite{vermirror}.)

-Finally, the basis of an (algebraic) Lagrangian fibration $X'/B$ is expected to be $\bC\bP^n$ (for $2n$-dimensional HK manifolds).
+Finally, the basis of an (algebraic) Lagrangian fibration $X'/B$ is expected to be $\bC\bP^n$ (for $2n$-dimensional hyper-K\"ahler manifolds).
 For instance, if $B$ is smooth, then $B\cong \bC\bP^n$ by a theorem of Hwang \cite{hwang}.

-To conclude, mirror symmetry (via SYZ conjecture and Kontsevich-Soibelman) predicts that {\it the essential skeleton $\Sk(\calX)$ for a MUM degeneration is $S^n$ and respectively $\bC\bP^n$ for Calabi-Yau's and respectively hyper-K\"ahler's}.
+To conclude, mirror symmetry (via SYZ conjecture and Kontsevich--Soibelman) predicts that {\it the essential skeleton $\Sk(\calX)$ for a MUM degeneration is $S^n$ and respectively $\bC\bP^n$ for Calabi-Yau's and respectively hyper-K\"ahler's}.
 The following result is a weaker version of this statement, saying that it holds in a cohomological sense.